 -

-Specifies the name of the CLI profile with the credentials and options to use.
+Specifies the name of the AWS CLI profile with the credentials and options to use.
 This can be the name of a profile stored in a

 credentials